gridpoint-com/svg_island/README.md

 Mark

-Here we have the same example but we're using LiveView Streams to update the chart instead of assigns.
-On mount we add our existing data to the stream and on each message we insert the new datapoint into the stream.
-Based on individual line IDs the stream is able to tell if it has drawn the line before or not.
-What we end up with here is an live updating chart that only draws the new datapoint on each message it receives.
+TADA we now have our chart updating with LiveView streams!
+In the image above you can see that we're assign a unique ID to each with its datapoint and coordinates.
+You can see in the logs that only the new datapoint is shown in the logs.
+Streams is able to use these unique IDs to determine if it has drawn the line before or not.
+Pretty neat!

 ---